-Q: I use Finale 2011 and now Finale 2012.
-Sometimes I need to notate cluster notes (tone clusters).
+Q: Sometimes I need to notate cluster notes (tone clusters).
 But the Finale software doesn’t seem to support these.
 How can I create them?

-A: Finale 2011 and 2012 allow you to notate tone clusters following a couple of different conventions easily in a few steps…
+A: Finale allows you to notate tone clusters following a couple of different conventions easily in a few steps…

 First, let’s look at how to create a cluster where no exact pitches are specified (e.g. no exact range of the cluster.)